raspberrypilearning/looping-sprites/en/step_2.md

 --- task ---
 Get ideas for your own Looping sprites project by going to the [Looping sprites](https://scratch.mit.edu/studios/27014672){:target="_blank"} Scratch studio.

-**Tip:** Investigate the used in projects created by others.
+Investigate the projects created by others.
 Click 'See inside' to investigate how they were made.
 Each sprite has a different algorithm which makes each sprite's movement unique.

+**Tip:** Even professional programmers are inspired by code created by others.

 ![See inside icon](images/see_inside.png)